ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-erience, and now he has gone to
+rience, and now he has gone to
 be forever with the Lord.
 We ask the reader, On which side of this
 line are you?